deferpanic/gorump/examples/README.md

 If it doesn't work
 ==================

 Support for now is pre-alpha, but will hopefully improve in the next few days.
-Anything beyond hello world is not even expected to work currently.